-Govt to hold all party meet today ahead of Monsoon session of parliament
+PM Modi chairs all party meet ahead of Monsoon session of parliament

-New Delhi, July 17: Government has convened an all party meeting today ahead of Monsoon session of Parliament.
-During the meeting, the Centre will seek Opposition's support for the smooth conduct of proceedings in both the Houses.
+New Delhi, July 17: Prime Minister Narendra Modi on Tuesday chaired an all party meeting ahead of Monsoon session of Parliament.

 Lok Sabha Speaker Sumitra Mahajan has also called an all-party meeting on the same day to seek the co-operation from the floor leaders of different political parties to ensure smooth transaction of business in the House.